The mission

 Each hike takes place one Sunday every month, weather permitting.

 Community leaders organise the children to join & coordinate the transport.
 Our guides lead the hikes whilst ensuring proper hiking safety, etiquette, & protocols are observed.
-Justin Ashley and other experienced hiking guides have volunteered to lead our hikes and we would love to invite a few more avid hikers to join our team
+Justin and other experienced hiking guides have volunteered to lead our hikes and we would love to invite a few more avid hikers to join our team

-Coordinator Dani Saporetti manages the monthly logistics to plan a wonderful morning in nature while one the day committed members of our team & volunteer hikers spread out throughout the group, helping to round up and support the kids and making sure everyone is hydrated while having a great time.
+Coordinator Dani manages the monthly logistics to plan a wonderful morning in nature while one the day committed members of our team & volunteer hikers spread out throughout the group, helping to round up and support the kids and making sure everyone is hydrated while having a great time.
 Two volunteers are assigned to sweep (remain last), making sure no one is left behind.

 The vision